Forum Communications Company

 Forum Communications Company is an American multimedia and technology company headquartered in Fargo, North Dakota.
-Forum owns multiple print, online, and broadcast brands throughout Minnesota, North Dakota, South Dakota and Wisconsin, in addition to various niche media brands covering specialty interests.
+Forum owns multiple print, online, and broadcast brands throughout Minnesota, Montana, North Dakota, South Dakota and Wisconsin, in addition to various niche media brands covering specialty interests.
+It has been locally owned by five generations of the Black-Marcil family.

-The company also owns four television stations in North Dakota, all affiliated with ABC and an NBC affiliate in South Dakota.
+Forum has multiple newspaper and multimedia journalism brands across four states in the upper Midwest along with several commercial printing facilities, TV broadcasting and business services.
+The company also owns four television stations in North Dakota, all affiliated with ABC and an NBC affiliate and independent station in South Dakota.
 Additional offerings are commercial printing services and business services.